wp-plugins/thumbnail-grid/readme.txt

 orderby - Sort retrieved posts by parameter.
 The default is none.

 order – ‘DESC’ or ‘ASC’

+tag - use the tag name, not the tag id.

 [thumbnailgrid cat='1' posts='5' type='post' order_by='author' order='ASC']”